 Our mortgage and consumer loans face default risk and are principally collateralized by commercial, and agricultural properties.
 The carrying value of mortgage and consumer loans is stated at original cost net of repayments, amortization of premiums, accretion of discounts and valuation allowances.
 We establish valuation allowances for estimated impairments as of the balance sheet date.
 Such valuation allowances are based on the excess carrying value of the loan over the present value of expected future cash flows discounted at the loan's original effective interest rate, the value of the loan's collateral if the loan is in the process of foreclosure or otherwise collateral dependent, or the loan's estimated fair value if the loan is held-for-sale.
 We also establish allowances for loan losses when a loss contingency exists for pools of loans with similar characteristics, such as mortgage loans based on similar property types or loan to value risk factors.
 At December 31, 2008, loans that were either delinquent or in the process of foreclosure totaled less than 1.0% of our mortgage and consumer loan investments.
-The performance of our mortgage and consumer loan investments, however, may fluctuate in the future.
-In addition, substantially all of our mortgage loans held-for-investment have balloon payment maturities.
-An increase in the default rate of our mortgage and consumer loan investments could have a material adverse effect on our business, results of operations and financial condition.
+The performance of our mortgage and consumer loan investment have balloon payment maturities.
+An increase in the default rate of our mortgage and consumer loan investments and the future.
+In addition, substantially all of our mortgage and consumer loan investments could have a material adverse effect on our business, results of operations and financial condition.